licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 must include tests to cover any new features.
 This is ensured by the reviewer.
 The review process is detailed in INL's Software Quality Assurance plan [@sqa].

-Unit tests in THM are targetted at specific routines that can be accessed by creating the relevant object with example parameters.
+Unit tests in THM are targeted at specific routines that can be accessed by creating the relevant object with example parameters.
 For example, creating a `Flux` object, we can check that the formulation of the numerical flux, whether with a centered scheme or with HLLC, are both consistent and symmetric.

-!equat
+Regression tests are essentially created for each object to ensure that their output does not vary on a relevant test case.
+For example, each function or each auxiliary kernel is tested on a simple Cartesian mesh to make sure the field it produces is consistently the same.
+Components are often tested in the minimal configuration sufficient to satisfy the test requirement, to prove conservation of mass and momentum for example for a flow channel.

-regression test
+Finally, the test suite includes numerous Jacobian tests to prove the correctness of the implementation of the components with regards to computing the Jacobian of the nonlinear system.
+This implementation has historically been difficult, but exact numerical Jacobians are now computed in THM using automatic differentiation [@lindsay2021automatic].

 # Demonstration